CZ-NIC/convey/README.md

 * **ans** – got from whois
 * **base64** – encode/decode
 * **country** – country code from whois
-* **csirt-contact** – e-mail addres corresponding with country code, taken from your personal contacts_foreign CSV in the format `country,abusemail`.
+* **csirt-contact** – e-mail address corresponding with country code, taken from your personal contacts_foreign CSV in the format `country,abusemail`.
 Path to this file has to be specified in `config.ini » contacts_foreign`
 * **custom** – you specify method in a custom .py file that receives the field and generates the value for you, see below
 * **hostname** – domain from url
 * **incident-contact** – if the IP comes from local country (specified in `config.ini » local_country`) the field gets *abusemail*, otherwise we get *country*.
 When splitting by this field, convey is subsequently able to send the splitted files to local abuse and foreign csirt contacts